ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 #### Consistency

 There is no fork in the Registry: everyone with access to its contents sees the same sequence of entries, and can check its consistency with any Receipts they have collected.
-Transparency Service implementations SHOULD provide a mechanism to verify that the state of the Registry encoded in an old Receipt is consistent with the current Registry state.
+Transparency Service implementations MAY provide a mechanism to verify that the state of the Registry encoded in an old Receipt is consistent with the current Registry state.

 #### Replayability and Auditing